linagora/linid-im-api-corelib/docs/plugins/internationalization.md

-# Using Translations in Directory Manager Plugins
+# Using Translations in Identity Manager Plugins

-This guide explains how to use internationalized messages (i18n) in your plugin code for the **Directory Manager API**.
+This guide explains how to use internationalized messages (i18n) in your plugin code for the **Identity Manager API**.
 Translation support ensures consistent and customizable error and UI messages across different languages.

 ---

 ## 🧩 I18nMessage Utility Class

-All plugins should use the `I18nMessage` class provided by `dm-api-core` to define and return translated messages.
+All plugins should use the `I18nMessage` class provided by `linid-im-api-corelib` to define and return translated messages.

 ### Basic Usage